souledelafont/dotfiles/README.md

 make re
 ```

-## Components
+## components

-All the exterior components are implemented as "git submodules".
+All the exterior components are implemented as `git submodules`.

 | Component | What is it ? |
 |--------|-----|